Fiona Barron Stuns In Nude Bikini In New Instagram Pic

 “From one of my first shoots 3 years ago,” wrote Fiona.

-She opted to not include a caption for the shot for whatever reason, but interacted with a handful of other devotees.
+She opted to not include a caption for the shot for whatever reason but interacted with a handful of other followers.

 In addition, Fiona took to her social media page to showcase her curves in another update on May 15.
-That time, she wore a black lingerie set and promoted a self tanning product.
+That time, she wore a black lingerie set and promoted a self-tanning product.
 She stood facing the camera straight on and smiled widely, holding the product in her left hand and wearing a black glove on her right hand.
-Her bra had frayed lace edging that brought attention to her cleavage and her tiny thong peeked through.
+Her bra had frayed lace edging that brought attention to her cleavage as her tiny thong peeked through.